Level Up (Sway song)

 "Level Up'" is a song by English musician Sway, featuring uncredited vocals from the singer Kelsey McHugh.
 The track was first released in the United Kingdom through All Around the World on 8 April 2012 as the second single from Sway's third studio album, The Deliverance, although it was not ultimately included on the album.
 Produced by Flux Pavilion, "Level Up" premiered on 8 February 2012 – with BBC Radio 1's Zane Lowe naming it his "Hottest Record in the World".

 Music video

-A music video to accompany the release of "Level Up" was first released onto YouTube on 2 March 2012 at a total length of three minutes and eight seconds.
+A music video to accompany the release of "Level Up" was first released on YouTube on 2 March 2012 at a total length of three minutes and eight seconds.